 Jackie Greene’s most recent release isn’t an album, its a book.
 Written and self-published, Gone Wanderin' - The Songs Of Jackie Greene is a comprehensive collection of Jackie's works from 2001 through 2011.
 The book is a collection of song lyrics for every song Jackie's written over the past 10 years, many of which have never been heard before.
 Jackie has also included insightful commentary and background on many selections.

 Greene’s most recent solo album, his sixth, is 2010’s Till The Light Comes.
 Produced by Greene and Tim Bluhm (of the Mother Hips) at San Francisco’s Mission Bells studio, the recording followed his highly acclaimed 2008 release Giving Up The Ghost.

 “Greene finds himself returning to his solo artist roots with his finest work yet,” reports Jambands.com.
 “In many ways, he stretches beyond himself to collect from history, and add on to the rich American traditions that have rolled past him.”

 The Black Crowes have officially ended their nearly two-year hiatus, and will embark on their "Lay Down with Number 13" tour next year.
 The trek will kick off in late March with five dates in the UK, to be followed with a month-long tour of the U

 It appears that you already have an account created within our VIP network of sites on .
 To keep your points and personal information safe, we need to verify that it's really you.
 To activate your account, please confirm your password.
 When you have confirmed your password, you will be able to log in through Facebook on both sites.

 It appears that you already have an account on this site associated with .
-To connect your existing account with your Facebook account, just click on the account activation button below.
-You will maintain your existing profile and VIP program points.
-After you do this, you will be able to always log in to http://mountainjam.com using your Facebook account.
+To connect your existing account just click on the account activation button below.
+You will maintain your existing VIP profile.
+After you do this, you will be able to always log in to http://mountainjam.com using your original account information.